Heavydirtysoul: Background

 Three years prior to its single release, vocalist Tyler Joseph wrote and published a short poem called "Street Poetry", and lyrics from it were partially used by Twenty One Pilots for the song "Heavydirtysoul."
 In 2013, Joseph was first filmed performing "Street Poetry" in the open air in London, England.
 The duo had been the monthly cover stars for Rock Sound and provided the British magazine with exclusive video footage.
 Some of the lyrics he recited on camera subsequently appeared on "Heavydirtysoul", and it was included as the first song on the band's fourth studio album Blurryface in 2015.

 As the opening track, "Heavydirtysoul" acts as an introduction that unveils the fourth album, both musically and thematically.
 In an interview with Billboard, Tyler Joseph briefly explained "Blurryface", which was both the title of their fourth studio album as well as conceptual character who the record is centered on.
 According to Joseph, "Blurryface is this character that I came up with that represents a certain level of insecurity.
 These symbols and having a narrative give people a reason to want to take in the whole album—not just one song."
 By way of his alter ego, the concept album operates as a cathartic release for Joseph.
 He began on "Heavydirtysoul" in the song's first verse with lyrics that give away both his self-awareness and insecurities.
-Alongside the persona, one other primary character the was the music in itself.
+Alongside the persona, one other primary character was the music in itself.
 The nature of the music is representative of the psyche of the titular character.
 "Heavydirtysoul" finds Joseph touching on the concept with a self-referential statement, and it was one of seven songs on the album where he seems to directly address the music.